build-on-aws/content/tutorials/getting-started-with-amplify-on-react-native/index.md

 ## Simulating Network Connectivity Issue

-To simulate a network connectivity issue - I did this by just disconnecting my WiFi - then adding a new Todo entry in the app
+To simulate a network connectivity issue - I did this by just disconnecting my WiFi on my laptop - then adding a new Todo entry in the app

 ![offline-add](images/offline-add.png)